petems/petersouter.xyz/content/post/dublin-web-summit-2013.md

 ## Developer Stage

-All the talks from the Development stage were [streamed and archived](http://new.livestream.com/websummit/DeveloperStage2013/videos/33616803) and I'd recomend checking them out.
+All the talks from the Development stage were [streamed and archived](http://new.livestream.com/websummit/DeveloperStage2013/videos/33616803) and I'd recommend checking them out.

 ### Microservice Architecture